D-terms in Generalised Complex Geometry

 \section{D-terms in Generalised Complex Geometry}

-In this section we investigate the on-shell effective potential of non-supersymmetric solutions of type II supergravity with external Minkowski space.
-We identify some necessary conditions that the modified pure spinor equations must satisfy in order for the non-supersymmetric solutions to have an interpretation in four-dimensional $\mathcal{N}=1$ supergravity.
+In this Section we investigate the on-shell effective potential of non-supersymmetric solutions of type II supergravity with external Minkowski space.
+We identify some conditions that the modified pure spinor equations must satisfy in order for the non-supersymmetric solutions to have a clear interpretation in terms of four-dimensional $\mathcal{N}=1$ supergravity.

 We also derive the equations of motion, in the language of pure spinors, associated to these backgrounds, with and without D-terms.